Translations of One Thousand and One Nights: Japanese translations

-Subsequently other Japanese translations were made, but the first complete Japanese translation from Arabic was published in 1976–92 by Shinji Maejima and Ikeda Osamu, in nineteen volumes (titled Arabian Naito).
+Subsequently, other Japanese translations were made, but the first complete Japanese translation from Arabic was published in 1976–92 by Shinji Maejima and Ikeda Osamu, in nineteen volumes (titled Arabian Naito).

 Chinese translations

-A selection of stories from One Thousand and One Nights, titled Yi Qian Ling Yi Ye（一千零一夜） appeared in 1900.
-In 1906 a four-volume translation was made by Xi Ruo（奚若）, published in Shanghai.

-In the 1930 new translations, primarily from Bulaq, appeared under the title Yi Qian Ling Yi Ye.
-In that period a five-volume translation by Na Xun（纳训） was made.
-In the 1950s Na Xun produced another, three-volume translation titled Yi Qian Ling Yi Ye.
+A selection of stories from One Thousand and One Nights, titled Yi Qian Ling Yi Ye (一千零一夜) appeared in 1900.
+In 1906 a four-volume translation was made by Xi Ruo (奚若), published in Shanghai.
+In the 1930 new translations, primarily from Bulaq, appeared, also under the title Yi Qian Ling Yi Ye.
+In that period a five-volume translation by Na Xun (纳训) was made.
+In the 1950s Na Xun produced another three-volume translation, again titled Yi Qian Ling Yi Ye.
 In 1982 a six-volume Beijing edition of Na Xun was published.
-It became the source of the 1980s two-volume translation titled Tian Fang Ye Tan（天方夜譚）, which appeared in Taipei.
+It became the source of the 1980s two-volume translation titled Tian Fang Ye Tan (天方夜譚), which appeared in Taipei.
+Finally, a ten-volume translation of the Bulaq edition by Li Weizhong (李唯中) was published in Taipei in 2000.

 Hebrew translations

-In the years 1947-1971 Arabist Yosef Yoel Rivlin produced a 32-volume Hebrew translation, based mainly on Bulaq.
+From 1947 to 1971 Arabist Yosef Yoel Rivlin produced a 32-volume Hebrew translation, based mainly on Bulaq.
 A selection of stories, translated by Hanna Amit-Kohavi, appeared in two volumes, in the years 2008 and 2011, under the title Leylot Arav.

 Kashmiri translations

-Aalif Laila, a translation of the stories in Kashmiri was done by Mohiuddin Hajni in 1969.
-It published by the Sahitya Akademi - the Indian national academy of letters.
+Aalif Laila, a translation of the stories in Kashmiri was made by Mohiuddin Hajni in 1969.
+It was published by the Sahitya Akademi - the Indian national academy of letters.

 Catalan translations

-A complete translation in Catalan language, by arabists Margarida Castells and Dolors Cinca, was published in 1999: Les mil i una nits (Barcelona: Edicions Proa, ISBN 978-84-8256-180-6 / ISBN 84-8256-180-4), in three volumes.
-It is based in Bulaq edition and includes, as an appendix, the apocryphal tales from Galland.
-It has been the base for several published antologies.
+A complete translation into Catalan, by Arabists Margarida Castells i Criballés|Margarida Castells and Dolors Cinca Pinós|Dolors Cinca, was published in 1999: Les mil i una nits (Barcelona: Edicions Proa, ISBN 978-84-8256-180-6 / ISBN 84-8256-180-4), in three volumes.
+It is based on the Bulaq edition, includes the apocryphal tales from Galland as an appendix and has been the base for several published anthologies.

 Bosnian translations

 In the year 1999 4-volume of Bosnian translation was published.
-Bulaq version was translated by Esad Durakovic during the siege of Sarajevo.
+The Bulaq version was translated by Esad Durakovic during the siege of Sarajevo.